Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Dual attention: Both ask you to focus simultaneously on distressing material and present-moment bilateral stimulation.

-- Adaptive Information Processing: Both aim to help your brain’s natural healing system process “stuck” memories and experiences.
+- Adaptive Information Processing: Both aim to help your brain’s natural processing system work through “stuck” memories and experiences.

 Basic Structure